We are open as usual and look forward to helping you!

 You searched for London Epergnes

-Hallmarked in London in 1906 by Jackson & Fullerton, this charming, Edwardian, Antique Sterling Silver Epergne, features a larger central bowl and two smaller side bowls, all with pierced decoration throughout.
-The epergne measures 11"(28cm) tall, by 14"(36cm) wide, and weighs 35 troy ounces.
+Hallmarked in London in 1903 by Goldsmiths & Silversmiths Co., this attractive, Edwardian, Antique Sterling Silver Epergne, features four removable side trumpet vases and a larger central trumpet vase.
+The epergne measures 13"(33cm) tall, by 8.75"(22.5cm) wide and deep, and weighs 32.5 troy ounces.

 Hallmarked In 1876